 As a graduation requirement, graduate students are required to submit an electronic copy of the final version of their successfully defended thesis, dissertation, or scholarly project, referred to as an ETD, to the Jerry Falwell Library.
-These works will be published in Scholars Crossing, Liberty University’s institutional repository, and indexed in EBSCO Open Dissertations.
+These works will be published in Scholars Crossing, Liberty University’s institutional repository.
 Students also have the option to publish their work in ProQuest Dissertations & Theses Global.

 - Students must submit an electronic copy of the final version of their successfully defended dissertation, thesis, or scholarly project, referred to as an ETD, to the library using the Graduate ETD Submission Form.
 (Physical copies are not accepted.)